cespare/carlisle/README.md

     $ carlisle focus match=gvim

+### maximize

+Toggles the maximized state of the active window.

+    $ carlisle maximize

 ## Examples

 Note that you'll probably want single quotes around your `moveresize` argument strings or your shell will